danielmichaels/databank/playbook/pages/Linux.md

 - If you want to make sure your data is safe.
 - Moving files, hard links won't break but soft links will
 - Need to save storage space (soft links are ~4KB each)

+### Save a READ-ONLY file in vim

+Opened a `root` file, made changes and now can't save it?

+`:w !sudo tee %`

+It'll save it through the power of `tee`, though you will still need to exit the file using `:q!`

 ### Count file in dir/